zzhangjii/learning-library/workshops/goldengate/LabGuide100.md

 	![](images/100/i23.png)

-- Hit 'Next' and then submit.
+- Hit 'Next' and then create.
 The instance create process will take several minutes.

 ### **STEP 6**: Review GGCS Instance